opencord/docs/prereqs/kubernetes.md

 If you've just installed Kubernetes, likely you won't see any pod, yet.
 That's fine, as long as you don't see errors.

-## Install Helm

-CORD uses a tool called Helm to deploy containers on Kubernetes.
-As such, Helm needs to be installed before being able to deploy CORD containers.
-More info on Helm and how to install it can be found [here](helm.md).